sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 - Download the zip file.
 - Extract the code files.
-- Ensure that the solution builds in your development environment.
+- Ensure that the solution builds in your lab environment.

 Use the following steps to set up the library application:

-1. To download the zip file containing your code project, select the following URL: [GitHub Copilot lab - Analyze and document code](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007M2SamplesZip.zip)
+1. To download a zip file containing the library application, select the following URL: [GitHub Copilot lab - Analyze and document code](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007LabAppM2.zip)

-1. Unzip the downloaded project files.

-    Unzip the code project in your development environment.
+    The zip file is named **AZ2007LabAppM2.zip**.

+1. Extract the files from the **AZ2007LabAppM2.zip** file.

     For example:

-    1. On your local machine, navigate to your downloads folder.
+    1. Navigate to the downloads folder in your lab environment.

-    1. Right-click **GuidedProjectApp.zip**, and then select **Extract all**.
+    1. Right-click **AZ2007LabAppM2.zip**, and then select **Extract all**.

     1. Select **Show extracted files when complete**, and then select **Extract**.

-    1. Make note of the extracted folder location.

-1. Copy the extracted **GuidedProjectApp** folder to a location that easy to access, such as your Windows Desktop folder.
+1. Open the extracted files folder, then copy the **AccelerateDevGHCopilot_M2** folder to a location that's easy to access, such as your Windows Desktop folder.

-1. Open the **AccelerateDevGitHubCopilot** folder in Visual Studio Code.
+1. Open the **AccelerateDevGHCopilot_M2** folder in Visual Studio Code.

     For example:

-    1. Open Visual Studio Code on your PC.
+    1. Open Visual Studio Code in your lab environment.

     1. In Visual Studio Code, on the **File** menu, select **Open Folder**.

-    1. Navigate to the Windows Desktop folder, open the **GuidedProjectApp** folder, and locate the **AccelerateDevGitHubCopilot** folder.

-    1. Select **AccelerateDevGitHubCopilot** and then select **Select Folder**.
+    1. Navigate to the Windows Desktop folder, select **AccelerateDevGHCopilot_M2** and then select **Select Folder**.

 1. In the Visual Studio Code SOLUTION EXPLORER view, verify the following solution structure:

-    - AccelerateDevGitHubCopilot\
+    - AccelerateDevGHCopilot_M2\
         - src\
             - Library.ApplicationCore\
             - Library.Console\